No One Knows the Full Scope of Real Estate Scams Since No International Agency Compiles Statistics

 For its part, the FBI issued a warning of its own to owners of rental housing.
 The warning concerns a property scam that can affect both Americans as well as citizens of any other country interested in renting homes in the United States.
 Scammers take ads from legitimate real estate listings, alter them and then re-post them elsewhere online.
 Quite often, the scammer may even use the real estate agent’s real name and create a fake e-mail address to provide an opaque veneer of legitimacy.

 A potential renter who responds will receive an email purportedly from the owner.
 In reality, of course, the scammer is the one who sends it.
 The fraudulent “owner” typically writes that he and his wife are doing missionary work in a foreign country and need someone to rent their home while they are away.
 If the victim is interested, he or she is asked to send money to the “owner” in the foreign country.
 These funds go directly to the scammer, who promptly disappears.
 The would-be renter loses his or her money entirely.

 Real Estate Wire Scams

 Real estate scams of all types are on the rise.
 Take real estate wire scams as an example.
-Scammers who hack into computer systems of real estate firms, law firms or construction contractors are able to access the details of purchase contracts that have not yet been paid in full.
-They then contact the buyers pretending to be the real estate agents, attorneys or contractors and direct them to wire funds to an account they control.
-According to FBI statistics, in 2018 than there were more than 11,300 victims of such scams in the U.S. who lost over $150 million.
+Scammers hack into computer systems of real estate firms, law firms and construction contractors.
+They then access the details of purchase contracts that have not yet been paid in full.
+With that information in their hands, they then contact the buyers pretending to be the real estate agents, attorneys or contractors.
+They direct them to wire funds to an account they control.
+According to FBI statistics, in 2018 than there were more than 11,300 victims of such scams in the U.S. Losses topped $150 million.
 Worse yet, that’s a jump of 166 percent over 2017 statistics.